Danny van Trijp

 Danny van Trijp (born 24 December 1996) is a Dutch darts player who competes in Professional Darts Corporation (PDC) events.
-He has three titles on the PDC Challenge Tour.
+He has won three titles on the PDC Challenge Tour and made his PDC World Darts Championship debut at the 2023 event.

 Career

 Van Trijp attended European Q-School in 2019, but never got farther than the last 16, missing out on a PDC Tour Card.
 He did then qualify as one of the Associate Member qualifiers for the 2019 European Darts Open in Leverkusen, Germany.
 However, he lost 6–3 to Adam Hunt in the first round.
 He also qualified for the 2019 Dutch Darts Masters.
 In the first round he won 6–5 against Keegan Brown, but was defeated 6–2 by Ricky Evans in the second round.
 Van Trijp made his Players Championship debut on 3 August 2019.
 He lost in the first round to David Pallett 6–5.
 A day later he won 6–3 against Simon Stevenson, then lost in the second round against Steve Beaton 6–5.

 Van Trijp made his UK Open debut in 2020.
 In the first round he defeated Boris Koltsov 6–4 but was then beaten 6–0 by William Borland in the next round.

 At the 2022 WDF Europe Cup, he lost the final with the Dutch team against England 9–8 and was eliminated in the men's singles semi-final against Finland's Teemu Harju with a 6–1 defeat.

 Van Trijp won his first two PDC Challenge Tour titles during the 2022 series.
 He was the runner-up in event eight but won the title in event nine, defeating Lukas Wenig 5–2 in the final.
 He won his second title in event eleven with a 5–2 win over Jelle Klaasen in the final.

 Van Trijp made his World Championship debut at the 2023 PDC World Darts Championship when he secured his spot via the 2022 PDC Challenge Tour Order of Merit.
 He defeated Steve Beaton in the first round 3–0 before losing 3–0 against Jonny Clayton in the second round.

 Van Trijp secured his Tour Card for the 2023 and 2024 seasons via the PDC Challenge Tour.
 At Players Championship 17 in 2023 he made it to his first semi-final on the PDC Pro Tour, but lost 7–1 to Josh Rock.
 However, he was unable to qualify for any European Tour events or other major tournaments during the two seasons.

 In August 2025, van Trijp beat Dean Finn to win MODUS Super Series Series 11 Week 12, hitting a 9 darter and averaging 120.24 in the final.